Rome Odunze

 Top 1011 through 40Bottom 10

-It is evident from this that in the most recent decade the hard range shows up less overall.
-Although, there was a larger increase going from the bottom 10 to the top 10 in the most recent decade.
+It is evident from this that in the most recent decade the optimal range is slightly less significant, but still significant overall.

 Looking Ahead: 2024 Rookie Wide Receivers